-The results of the study support the hypothesis that both causality directions exist, with $T \to CO_2$ being the dominant, despite the fact that the former $CO_2 \to T$ prevails in public, as well as in scientific, perception.
-Indeed, our results show that changes in CO_2 follow changes in T by about six months on a monthly scale, or about one year on an annual scale.
+The results of the study support the hypothesis that both causality directions exist, with $T \rightarrow CO_2$ being the dominant, despite the fact that $CO_2 \rightarrow T$ prevails in public, as well as in scientific, perception.
+Indeed, our results show that changes in $CO_2$ follow changes in T by about six months on a monthly scale, or about one year on an annual scale.

 The opposite causality direction opens a nurturing interpretation question.
-We attempted to interpret this mechanism by noting that the increase of soil respiration, reflecting the fact that the intensity of biochemical process increases with temperature, leads to increasing natural CO_2 emission.
-Thus, the synchrony of rising temperature and CO_2 creates a positive feedback loop.
+We attempted to interpret this mechanism by noting that the increase of soil respiration, reflecting the fact that the intensity of biochemical process increases with temperature, leads to increasing natural $CO_2$ emission.
+Thus, the synchrony of rising temperature and $CO_2$ creates a positive feedback loop.
 This poses challenging scientific questions of interpretation and modelling for further studies.
+In this respect we welcome the review by Connolly [14] which already proposes interesting interpretations within a wider epistemological framework and in connection with a recent study [84].
 In our opinion, scientists of the 21st century should have been familiar with unanswered scientific questions, as well as with the idea that complex systems resist simplistic explanations.